InfuseAI/primehub-site/docs/design/job-submission.md

 **Q: Why jobs are not run in the right order?**

 The lifecycle of a job is from `pending`, to `preparing`, then `running`.
 We only guarantee that jobs enter the `preparing` state in the order of the job creation time.
 After a job is preparing, we cannot guarantee that the job goes to the `running` state in the same order.
-For example, one job takes longer time to pull an image than another one does.
+For example, one job takes a longer time to pull an image than another one does.

 **Q: Why are all my jobs stuck in the preparing state?**